A PROJECT OF THE UNIVERSITY OF CALIFORNIA IRVINE NEWKIRK CENTER FOR SCIENCE & SOCIETY,

 Wafer sued Coleman, Stewart and Swisher County for civil rights violations on February 22, 2001 in U.S. District Court for the Northern District of Texas.
 In June, Wafer’s attorneys, took depositions from Coleman and Stewart.
 Coleman, in particular, was evasive, particularly in regards to his arrest.
 He had signed a waiver of arraignment in May 1998, but also said he didn’t know the particulars until August of that year.
 He said that his attorney had advised him to sign a blank waiver to cover any contingencies and avoid a trip back to Cochran County.
 In October, Swisher County settled with Wafer for $25,000.

 The appellate court’s order, filed on September 25, 2002, was both precise and broad.
 Specifically, it ordered the trial court to make findings about whether Coleman’s testimony was corroborated and the nature of that corroboration; what alleged impeachment evidence was known to the state at the time of trial; and whether any of this evidence was disclosed.
 The defendants claimed that exculpatory evidence had been suppressed in violation of the U.S. Supreme Court’s ruling in Brady v.
-Maryland.
+Maryland, which requires the state to provide this material to the defense.
 More broadly, the hearings were a way for the defense to put Tom Coleman and the law-enforcement community under the spotlight and force them to explain Coleman’s methods and the manner in which he was hired and supervised.